buff-sudo/Smyles-Station/docs/daily/faq.md

 ### Q: Can kids switch games during their session?

 **A:** Yes!
-Kids can click " Exit Game" to return to the game selection screen and choose a different game.
+Kids can click "X Exit Game" to return to the game selection screen and choose a different game.
 The session timer continues running - no extra time is added.

 ### Q: How do I set session time to unlimited?